Failure of Model-17 Flail-Blade

 The Model-17 blade has been on the market for just over a year now (as of the 28th March 2018) and in that time I have not had any feedback of any failures of any parts of the blades.
 So to my knowledge this is the first failure of any part of the model-17 blade and I actually broke it.

 Here you can see the broken flail-blade in the middle, compared to the other two.
-As you can see, they do not show much wear to the teeth, but they would have done at least 20 hours of very hard work.
-I do on average about 5 to 6 hours a week and these flail-blades have been on this blade for about a month.
+As you can see, they do not show much wear to the teeth because I look after them, but they would have done somewhere between 40 to 50 hours of very hard work.
+I go out on average 5 to 6 days a week and burn up a whole tank of petrol each time and I get on average 2 hours of run time for each tank of fuel.

 When I received a new large run of the rubber impact stops, I found that with this run the rubber was almost clear and I was worried that it may not have been a good as the last run, so I have been giving this blade a real caning, clearing burnt saplings after the fire went through on our property.